Verify subcontractor: overview: introduction

 - Transferred out

-During verification the contractor or their appropriate representative will be required to provide information obtained from the subcontractor, including all of the following:
+During online verification the contractor or their appropriate representative will be required to provide information obtained from the subcontractor, including all of the following:

 - Unique Taxpayer reference (UTR)